Pylons/peppercorn/docs/index.rst

 - ``mapping``: begins a mapping.
 Subsequent data elements will be added as key/value pairs in the mapping.

+- ``rename``: begins a special mode.
+The value of the first subsequent data element in the stream will be used within it's parent sequence or mapping; any remaining data elements until the corresponding ``__end__`` marker are ignored.

+  If the parent is a mapping, the key used in the mapping will be the name of the ``rename`` token (when ``value="something:rename"``, the key will be ``something``).
+The value will be the value of the first data element.

+  If the parent is a sequence, the ``rename`` token name is ignored, and the value of the first data element is placed into the sequence.

+  ``rename`` is mostly for radio controls; we surround sets of radio controls in a ``rename`` in order to provide a surrogate naming for a group of radio control elements.
+Radio control ``name`` attributes are used by the browser to perform grouping, so each radio control that is a member of a the same group must share a ``name`` attribute value.
+Moreover, this group name must be unique amongst all controls on the form to prevent "select bleeding" between radio controls.
+However, on the server side, we're uninterested in participating in this disambiguation process and it's easier to not know about it when the form is posted.
+We just want the selected value back in the pstruct to be recorded under a well-known name.
+This name will be the name of the ``rename`` token surrounding some radio controls.

 ``__start__`` markers can be unnamed; they are unnamed when their value does not contain a colon.
 For example, the start marker ``('__start__', 'mapping')`` begins a mapping with the implied name